MattEttler/dojo/README.md

 # project-generator

+## dependencies
+Make sure you have the following installed and configured:
+- pip3
+- python 3.6 or greater

 ## running the project
-run `pip3 install -r requirements.txt`
+Run `pip3 install -r requirements.txt`

 ## testing the project
-tests can be found under `./test_collection` and should be run regularly as part of development!
+Tests can be found under `./test_collection` and should be run regularly as part of development!
 Property-based testing is performed using Hypothesis and run via unittest.

-`./test.sh` is a helper script for running static-analysis and tests.
+`. ./test.sh` runs static-analysis and tests.

+## contributing
+Changes are welcome from anyone!
+There is a zero-tolerance for errors that appear when you run `. ./test.sh` and for this reason it is reccomended that you run `. ./git-hooks-setup.sh` to configure your pre-commit hook to run `test.sh` before any commits.